sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Following the question above, how the parameters in this method influence your visual representation?
 - How some of your QC parameters and datasets influence the separation of your cells?
 - Where in the Seurat object is your reductions stored?
-- Describe in form of text the rational for this step in your markdown report.
+- Describe in form of text the rational for this step in your markdown report

 <br/>